Military oath

-Military oath, also known as the oath of enlistment or swearing-in is an oath delivered by a conscript upon the enlistment into the military service of the state military.
-Various states has different phrasing of the oath, with the common component being the fidelity to the state and obedience to the superior officers.
+A military oath, also known as the oath of enlistment or swearing-in is an oath delivered by a conscript or volunteer upon enlisting into the state's armed forces.
+Various states have different phrasings of the oath, with the common component being the fidelity to the state and obedience to the superior officers.
 In the ancient times it was a very solemn procedure.
 In modern times, with many formal laws and regulations to maintain army discipline, it is still a solemn, but rather a formal event.